 Let the bird rest for about 15-30 minutes before carving and serving so that the juice stays in the meat where you want it.

-A good digital thermometer is also a must.
 Pulling your smoked meat at just the right temperature is key to a high quality meal.

-While instant read thermometers are great fo a quick spot check of different parts of the turkey, dual Probe Wireless models let you track your turkey’s overall progress without ever leaving your lawn chair!
+While instant read thermometers are great for a quick spot check of different parts of the turkey, dual Probe Wireless models let you track your turkey’s overall progress without ever leaving your lawn chair!

 Cleaning Your Pellet Grill